 Top Tips For Firework Safety

-Despite the warnings in the run up to bonfire night and the festive season, firework celebrations are still ending in painful injuries for too many people, including very young children.
+Despite the warnings in the run up to bonfire night and the festive season, firework celebrations can still end in painful injuries for too many people, including very young children.

-Injury figures support the advice that the safest place to enjoy fireworks is at a large public display but, if you’re planning a firework party at home, you can make the occasion fun and safe for everyone by following the Firework Code, as well as some sparkler and bonfire safety tips too.
+Injury figures show us that the safest place to enjoy fireworks is at a large public and properly controlled display.
+But, if you’re planning fireworks at home, you can make the occasion fun and safe for everyone by following the Firework Code, as well as some sparkler and bonfire safety tips too.

-First things first, only adults should be involved with setting up firework displays, the lighting of fireworks and the safe disposal of fireworks once they have been used.
-Children and young people should be supervised, and watching and enjoying fireworks at a safe distance.
+It's only adults who should be involved with setting up firework displays, lighting fireworks and disposing of fireworks safely once they have been used.
+Children and young people should be supervised, and kept watching and enjoying fireworks from a safe distance.

-Follow these top 10 tips for a safer fireworks party:
+These top tips will help you have a safer fireworks party:

-- Plan your firework display to make it safe and enjoyable, and ensure it finishes before 11pm.
+- Plan your firework display to make it safe and enjoyable, and to finish before 11pm.

 - Read and follow the instructions on each firework using a torch if necessary.